 - Trends in Impact Financing

 Through highly interactive lectures, exercises, and a software simulation, you will elevate your value as an investment advisor and family office leader, while showing your clients how to optimize portfolios.
-Both in the classroom and in smaller work groups, this deep dive into family investment leadership will examine what family office leaders, family members, and investment advisors need to manage current and future wealth and ensure the assets of their family business continue to grow.
+Both in the classroom and in smaller work groups, this deep dive into family investment leadership will examine what family office leaders, family members, and investment advisors need to manage current and future wealth and ensure that the assets of their family businesses continue to grow.

 Overall, you will:

 - Gain insight on coordinating all elements of family wealth when considering other family investment opportunities

 - Learn how to optimize financial portfolios so they perform well, taking into account the risks of stocks and bonds and the benefits of diversification